fribaulttristan/CryoGrid_Optimization_Automatization/docs/usage.md

 ...
 ```

-- This file should contain the sensor ID, followed by 'daily_mean.csv'.
+- This filename should contain the sensor ID, followed by 'daily_mean.csv'.

 Exemple :
 `2ALP_S1_daily_mean.csv`